Kvikvne/photo-ecom/README.md

 ### 🛒 Guest Checkout

-No login or signup required — shopping is session-based, with cart tracking and order status available post-purchase.
+No login or signup required — shopping is session-based and carts are stored in local storage.
+Order status is still available post-purchase.

 ### 💸 Cheap to Host

 Designed to run on free or low-cost plans using services like Vercel (frontend), Render (backend), and MongoDB Atlas (database).
-(I am currently sitting around $7/month + Domain cost)
+(Currently costs around $7/month + domain.)

 ### ⚙️ Developer Friendly